 So what happened?

 So I lost interest.
 And I took up art instead.
-There was a lot of conceptual things going on in LA.
+There were a lot of conceptual things going on in LA.
 It was hard to grasp in the beginning, because it also has to do with maturity, right?
 And sometimes, if you’re just concerned with finishing up your homework so you can go play, you don’t really digest what you’re learning.

 Nonetheless, I did absorb some of the Californian culture in art making.